pinakinathc/HIV-India-Classifier-for-the-year-2009-2010/README.md

 developed by me for use as the list of words helping in generating the future feature vector to be used by Naive Bayes Classifier

-5. Library Used for Multinomial Naive Bayes implementation: scikit
+5. Library Used for Multinomial Naive Bayes implementation: scikit Library Used for Plotting Bar Graphs: Matplot

-6. List of words to do the manual classification, for training the classifier and testing accurary:
+6. [Later has been opted out due to poor results] List of words to do the manual classification, for training the classifier and testing accurary:

 curl "https://api.datamuse.com/words?ml=text+to+be+fetched&max=1000" > output_file.json

 this command is taken from: http://www.datamuse.com/api/

-7. Finally The accuracy after running this script is: 80.5970149254
+7. Finally The accuracy after running this script is: ~ 80 %